EXL/P2kElfs/BadApple/ReadMe.md

 Bad Apple
 =========

-The implementation of the popular "Bad Apple" demo for the Motorola P2K platform encoded as 1bpp compressed frames.
+The implementation of the popular "Bad Apple" demo for the Motorola P2K platform encoded as 1bpp compressed frames for ATI Imageon and Nvidia GoForce GPUs.

 ## Screenshots from Motorola SLVR L6